 BA History (2007), University of Massachusetts, Boston

 In addition, I enjoy finding ways to make our grounds more accessible to visitors.
 For example, I developed the “give a bag, take a bag” system that helps dog walkers share and store their plastic bags for disposing dog waste.
+I also pioneered the design for the “live edge” native Arboretum varnished wood benches that are now being purchased for dedication by Arboretum visitors.
 I have represented the grounds crew in interdepartmental projects such as the Arboretum’s Interpretive Master Plan, and I handle the design and purchase of work clothing for the grounds crew.
 I am also the shop steward for the crew’s SEIU local 615 bargaining unit.

 My first career was as a cook and baker in restaurants.
 After obtaining a degree in muscular therapy from MTI in Cambridge, I opened a holistic muscular therapy practice in Jamaica Plain.
 I later attended UMass Boston where I wrote an undergraduate thesis on the Haitian revolution of 1791, and I am currently pursuing a master’s degree in Middle Eastern studies at the Harvard University Extension School.
 Years ago, as an apprentice carpenter with Cambridge Local 40, I hung sheet rock during the restoration of Harvard’s Gutman Library, where I sometimes study.

 I have spent the last 18 years doing community activism around diversity and race, including teaching workshops at the Boston Social Forum and other progressive conferences.
 In 2010, I toured the US as a singer/songwriter, opening for Chris Sand in 30 shows from Boston to Seattle.